WHAT DETERMINES THE CHARACTER OF THE DOG

 WHICH DOG TO CHOOSE

-Cynologists are sure that irresponsible, disorganized people are not the best company for a dog, since they are an example for her to follow.
+Cynologists are sure that irresponsible, such people are not the best company for a dog.
+Since, they are an example for her to follow.
 The use of brute physical force, cruelty, disrespectful attitude can ruin the character of a pet in exactly the same way as connivance to bad behavior and permissiveness.

-If you are a soft, non-conflict person, do not take a German Shepherd or Alabai, which need strict discipline and constant physical training.
+If you are a soft, non-conflict person, do not take a German Shepherd or Alabai.
+Because, that dog needs strict discipline and constant physical training.
 Pick up a four-footed friend from family breeds or companion dogs that are docile and have good learning abilities.

 From the first days of the appearance of the animal in the family, he must be made to understand that in their relationship the person is the main one.
 Whatever the character of the dog, all its flaws and dignity are a reflection of the personal qualities of the owner.